Societal Food Rant

 The scoreboard in purple for ‘Hockey Fights Cancer’ night.

 This is a post about joy in food, and it’s also a post on sadness.
 Because the government, even our doctors… no one is really doing anything to fix this.
-So many are on track for a future of poor health outcomes, and there are so few accessible resources available for genuine support (and I’m not talking about medications, which place a Band-Aid over the problems, or surgeries).
+So many are on track for a future of poor health outcomes, and there are so few accessible resources available for genuine support (and I’m not talking about medications, which place a Band-Aid over the problems related to the standard American diet, or surgeries).
 The USDA has been mired in conflicts of interest since its inception- and this agency sides with Big Ag over citizen health every time it can.
 We’re all on our own here, as the healthcare system is close to bursting and healthcare costs skyrocket.
 And let’s be honest- it isn’t healthcare, is it?
 It’s sickcare, and if we are left to go through the system as it stands, we all become its victims.

 But swinging this back around to the positive- not all is lost.
 Instead of being victims, we can be participants in the health of our society.
 We can each make our own small changes each day or explore different foods that satisfy us.
 We can share foods with others and build on community.
 We can participate in community supported agriculture and urban gardens and farmers markets.
 We can come prepared when we go out somewhere, or we can eat beforehand.
 We can ask for what we want (that one is for me- even I am still working on this!).
 And yes, this means that sometimes we have to sit there while those around us consume what’s available.
 But if enough of us are sitting around, maybe what is offered will be more inclusive, over time.
 It’s a hope to have, isn’t it?